whitehorse0/docker-compose-node-express-mysql/README.md

 app.use('/api/v1', router)
 ```
-For more information about Plates, see [here](http://expressjs.com/en/guide/routing.html).
+For more information about routes, see [here](http://expressjs.com/en/guide/routing.html).

 ---